stefan-hoeck/idris2-json/src/Doc/Tutorial.md

 #### Records
 With `records` we mean single-constructor data types here.
-If all arguments have a name, `genRecordToJSON` will encode these as a mapping from field name to encoded value, otherwise, they will be encoded like an n-ary sum (resulting in a heterogeneous array).
+If all arguments have a name, `genRecordToJSON` will encode these as a mapping from field name to encoded value, otherwise they will be encoded as n-ary sums (resulting in a heterogeneous array).
 If you need to adjust field names prior to encoding them, use `genRecordToJSON'` instead.
 As shown for the `Villain` data type, `ToJSON` implementations